akoidan/pychat/README.md

  3. `python manage.py runserver`

 #TODO  user profile, no selectable navbar add chat rooms, implement smiles and special characters such as <b> etc
-change scroll bar of chatbox
+change scroll bar of chatbox, Add all users to right panel in the current room